ravgotrasahil/ravgotrasahil-github.io/teaching/r/creatinine/creatinine_bootstrap.md

 Learning goals:
 \* bootstrap the sample mean
 \* bootstrap the OLS estimator
 \* compute and interpret the bootstrapped standard error
+\* compute confidence intervals from bootstrapped samples

 Data files:
 \* [creatinine.csv](creatinine.csv): data on age and kidney function for